 Fresh herbs and spices contain many antioxidants and they are anti-carcinogenic.
 Try ground cloves and cinnamon, as well as turmeric, oregano, garlic and ginger.
-It is best to avoid the powdered options as they have less health benefits.
+It is best to avoid powdered options as they have fewer health benefits.

 Organic and raw nuts such as walnuts, hazelnuts and pecans are highly antioxidant, plus they can boost your heart health.
 Peanuts are best avoided (due to pesticides and carcinogenic mold).

 Organic, loose leaf green teas such as matcha or tulsi teas are great too.
 Remember that not all green teas are good; some processed green tea brands can contain very few antioxidants and some tea bags are contaminated with fluoride or contain hazardous plastics.

 MediMush insists that it is very important to maintain a healthy diet and lifestyle, as poor habits in these areas encourage free radicals and cause a lot of damage.

 Free radicals from sugar can cause liver inflammation, and grains convert into sugar, so removing them from your diet will mean you need less of an antioxidant intake and boost the function of the ones already present.